 - math vocabulary work

+The ninth classroom morning routine idea on this list is to hold a morning meeting.
 Having your entire class routinely come together to begin each school day is essential to creating a strong classroom community and a positive learning environment.

 Now, with that being said, I truly believe there is no right or wrong way to hold a class meeting.
 Instead, it is a matter of finding what works best for you and the cohort of students in front of you each year.
 That means that now only will your meeting be unique to you, but it may also look different each and every year.

-There are so many benefits to displaying a visual schedule in your classroom.
+There are so many benefits to displaying a visual schedule in the classroom.
 I have found that it not only keeps me focused and on track but also greatly decreases behavior issues by reducing the anxieties some students feel when they don’t know what to expect.

 I feel it is important to not only have your schedule in view of the students, but I also think it should be interactive.
+Consider the following advice:

 - Discuss the plan for the day at the close of morning meeting.